ARE YOUR PRODUCTS LOCAL?

 Each week when we make a delivery, you'll get a new shopping list that will be filled out with your standard order.
 If you're having extra people over, just cross out the quantity and put down what you'd like us to leave.

-If you want to treat the kids to a Half-Baked pizza or American Flatbread just check it off.
-That goes for everything from bagels to frozen veggies.
+If you want to treat the kids to a Half-Baked pizza just check it off.
+That goes for everything from bagels to bacon.
 The truck is well stocked so just check off whatever you'd like for that delivery and leave the shopping list in the milkbox.
 When we show up at your house, we'll run to the milkbox, grab your empty bottles and the shopping list.
 We'll run back to the truck and fill the order right then.
 No need to order a week or a day in advance.

 Can it get any easier than that?